Excellence in Training and Development

 Breaking Down the Door:

-Through the pandemic, our open door environment is still a reality.
-Our lawyers (even senior partners!) and legal service professionals look for opportunities to listen, offer advice, and regale you with “war stories” – which can make time fly.
+Our open door environment is a reality.
+Our professionals look for opportunities to listen, offer advice, and regale you with “war stories” – which can make time fly.
 We check in with you regularly, but we also encourage students to reach out to any of us by any method, as often as needed.
-As more people work in the office, our doors will remain open and we want you to walk through them – virtually or in person.
+Our doors are open and we want you to walk through them – virtually or in person.

 All that and fun, too?:

 All work and no play can get quite tedious, so we have a fun social calendar aimed at the students throughout the articling year.
-One night you could be centre court at a Raptors game or hobnobbing at the various legal social events in the city.
-Another day might find you scavenger hunting on Centre Island or checking out new wines at a private tasting.
+You could be centre court at a Raptors game or hobnobbing at various legal social events in the city.
 We also pride ourselves in putting together social events aimed at all members of our firm, whether it is our Winterfest party or soaking up the sun at our annual Family Firm Summer Event.

 Not just Sandwiches: